zspecza/stylus-conventions/README.md

     foo() // root level w/ parens
     body
-      bar() // no argments, must have parens
+      bar() // no arguments, must have parens
       baz: 1px, 3px, 5px // has args, no parens

 Folowing this particular convention will not only make your code more readable